Table of Contents

 2. IP Assignments Table: This table will display any IP assignments that have been made within this pool.

-3. IP Lookup: Here you can search a specific IP address to bring up it's current and historical assignments.
+3. IP Lookup: Here you can search for a specific IP address to bring up its current and historical assignments.

 IP Lookup View

-Using the IP lookup will present you with a view that shows you where an IP address is assigned as well as all historical assignments that have ever existed for this IP address.
-A common use case for this tool would be to lookup the assignment history in order to properly link a time and IP address presented in a DMCA offence notice to the proper offending account.
+Using the IP lookup will present you with a view that shows you where an IP address is assigned, as well as all historical assignments that have ever existed for this IP address.
+A common use case for this tool would be to look up the assignment history to properly link a time and IP address presented in a DMCA offense notice to the proper offending account.

 1. Subnet: The individual IP you are looking up